-- (2) The court may, upon motion made within 30 days after such abandonment, set aside the abandonment if it determines that the position of the moving party has been substantially changed as a result of the proceeding and such party cannot be restored to substantially the same position as if the proceeding had not been commenced. - (3) Upon the denial of a motion to set aside such abandonment or, if no such motion is filed, upon the expiration of the time for filing such a motion [express-er-implied], on motion of any party, a judgment shall be entered dismissing the proceeding and awarding the defendants their costs and disbursements, which shall include all necessary expenses incurred in preparing for trial and reasonable attorney fees.
-These costs and disbursements, including expenses and attorney fees, may be claimed in and by a cost bill, to be prepared, served, filed and taxed as in civil actions; provided, however, that upon judgment of dismissal on motion of plaintiff, defendants, and each of them, may file a cost bill within [thirty-{}] 30 [}] days after notice of entry of such judgment; that said costs and disbursements shall not include expenses incurred in preparing for trial where the [said] action is dismissed forty days or more prior to the time set for the pre-trial [sf] conference in the [said] action or, if no pre-trial conference is set, the time set for the trial of the action. - (4) If the plaintiff has taken possession of the property sought to be condemned and it is determined that the plaintiff does not have the authority to take such property, or a portion thereof, by eminent domain, or if the plaintiff abandons the proceeding as to such property or a portion thereof, the court shall order the plaintiff to deliver possession of such property or such portion thereof to the parties entitled to the possession thereof and shall make such provision as shall be just for the payment of damages arising out of the plaintiff's taking and use of the property, including damages for any loss or impairment of value the land and improvements may have suffered while the plaintiff was in possession of the property.
+- abandonment, set aside the abandonment if it determines that the position of the moving party has been substantially changed to his detriment in justifiable reliance upon the proceeding and such party cannot be restored to substantially the same position as if the proceeding had not been commenced. - (3) Upon the denial of a motion to set aside such abandonment or, if no such motion is filed, upon the expiration of the time for filing such a motion [express-er-implied], on motion of any party, a judgment shall be entered dismissing the proceeding and awarding the defendants their costs and disbursements, which shall include all necessary expenses incurred in preparing for trial and reasonable attorney fees.
+These costs and disbursements, including expenses and attorney fees, may be claimed in and by a cost bill, to be prepared, served, filed and taxed as in civil actions; provided, however, that upon judgment of dismissal on motion of plaintiff, defendants, and each of them, may file a cost bill within [thirty-{|} 30 [}] days after notice of entry of such judgment; that said costs and disbursements shall not include expenses incurred in preparing for trial where the [said] action is dismissed forty days or more prior to the time set for the pre-trial [sf] conference in the [said] action or, if no pre-trial conference is set, the time set for the trial of the action. - (4) If the plaintiff has been authorized to take possession of the property sought to be condemned and it is determined that the plaintiff does not have the authority to take such property, or a portion thereof, by eminent domain, or if the plaintiff abandons the proceeding as to such property or a portion thereof, the court shall order the plaintiff to deliver possession of such property or such portion thereof to the parties entitled to the possession thereof and shall make such provision as shall be just for the payment of damages arising out of the plaintiff's taking and use of the property, including damages for any loss or impairment of value the land and improvements may have suffered after the date the plaintiff was authorized to take possession of the property under the order authorizing the plaintiff to do so.

 - SEC.
 10. Section 1255b of the Code of Civil Procedure is amended to read: - 1255b.
-[If-the-plaintiff-in-a-condemnation-proceeding-obtains-an erder-frem-the-court-for-pessession-of-the-property-sought-to-be-condemned prior-to-the-trial-of-the-action,-then] (1) The compensation and damages awarded in a condemnation proceeding shall draw [lawful] legal interest from the [effective-date-of-said-order-] earliest of the following dates: - (a) The date of the entry of judgment. - (b) The date that the possession of the property sought to be condemned is taken or the damage thereto occurs. - (2) The compensation and damages awarded in a condemnation proceeding shall cease to draw interest on the earliest of the following dates: - (a) As to any amount deposited pursuant to Section 1243.5, the date that such amount is withdrawn by the person entitled thereto. - (b) As to any amount deposited pursuant to Section 1254, the date of such deposit. - (c) As to any amount paid to the person entitled thereto, the date of such payment.
+[If-the-plaintiff-in-a-condemnation-proceeding-obtains-an order-from-the-court-for-pessession-of-the-property-sought-to-be-condemned prior-to-the-trial-of-the-action,-then] (1) The compensation and damages awarded in a condemnation proceeding shall draw [lawful] legal interest from the [effective-date-of-said-order-] earliest of the following dates: - (a) The date of the entry of judgment. - (b) The date that the possession of the property sought to be condemned is taken or the damage thereto occurs. - (2) The compensation and damages awarded in a condemnation proceeding shall cease to draw interest on the earliest of the following dates: - (a) As to any amount deposited pursuant to Section 1243.5, the date that such amount is withdrawn by the person entitled thereto. - (b) As to any amount deposited pursuant to Section 1254, the date of such deposit. - (c) As to any amount paid to the person entitled thereto, the date of such payment.